octodb/docs/auth-service.md

 Dedicated Authorization Service
 ===============================

-In this case we have a service that binds to a TCP port in which all the primary nodes would connect to
+In this case you need to deploy a service that binds to a TCP port in which all the primary nodes will connect to

-Your application running on all the primary nodes should register the service by executing this command:
+Your application running on all the primary nodes must register the service by executing this command:

 ```
 PRAGMA authorizer_service="tcp://ip.address:port"